polarislabsco/.github/profile/README.md

 ## 👑 The Founders

-.exe Studios was established by:
+Polaris Labs was established by:

 * **.murderotica.**
 * **blame.filo**